- Published: Jul 18, 2018

 - Phrase match: With this keyword match type, your ad appears when a user searches for your exact keyword or a phrase that includes your keyword.
 Amazon recommends phrase match when you want more relevant traffic.

-Once your campaign’s set-up, review the following before launching it:
+Once your Amazon Sponsored Products campaign is set-up, review the following before launching it:

 - Campaign name